-While we, at Tracker Products, certainly don’t condone this type of misconduct, we understand that without a digital tracking system – that’s effective and easy to use – there’s simply no way to know if evidence has been mishandled.
-While the fault, in this case, lands squarely on the shoulders of the officer, we would also like to argue that the problem is much bigger than just one man, or even one police department, it’s antiquated tracking systems; and the lack of a strong chain of custody, that fails victims.
+While we, at Tracker Products, certainly don’t condone this type of misconduct, we understand that without a digital tracking system – that’s effective and easy to use – there’s simply no way to know if physical evidence has been mishandled.
+While the fault, in this case, lands squarely on the shoulders of the officer, we would also like to argue that the problem is much bigger than just one man, or even one police department, it’s antiquated tracking systems and the lack of a strong chain of custody that fails victims.

 Accountability of evidence is critical for the effective prosecution of criminal cases, but evidence management doesn’t end with a list of the evidence.
-It’s important that your system provides easy access to those who need it, while denying access to those who don’t.
+It’s important that your system provides easy access to those who need it while denying access to those who don’t.
 With Tracker Products, all stakeholders can access and view the files they need – 24/7/365, from anywhere in the world – including the other evidence associated with the case.

 You may find yourself saying, that type of misconduct would never happen in our department.
 You’re probably right, that’s why the story made the news.
 That type of thing rarely happens.
 But, do you know what does happen on a regular basis?
 Evidence is lost.
 Yes, it’s probably still in the storage facility… somewhere.
-Nearly every day, we hear stories about evidence that’s suddenly gone missing.
+Nearly every day, we hear stories about original evidence that’s suddenly gone missing.

 See Related Article: IF YOUR EVIDENCE WAREHOUSE COULD TALK

 In short, you can protect the integrity of your chain of custody by implementing evidence management software.
 Digital records of evidence allow you to quickly search and find what you need, but it’s much more than just barcodes and inventory control.
-Tracker Products’ evidence tracking software, called SAFE, is end-to-end chain of custody software for physical and digital evidence, resolving each of the critical issues facing evidence management.
+Tracker Products’ evidence tracking software, called SAFE, is end-to-end chain of custody software for physical and electronic evidence, resolving each of the critical issues facing evidence management.

 Do you need a better tracking system for managing evidence, collections, assets, legal records, or other sensitive information?
 We can help you get back on track.
 To learn more about Tracker Products, Contact Us Here!